Affine Grassmannians of group schemes and exotic principal bundles over A^1: Main results

 \noindstep If $\bG$ is isotropic, then $\cE$ is trivial.

-\noindstep If $\bG$ is anisotropic at the generic point of $U$, and $\hat\cE_u$ is not a trivial $\bG_u$-bundle, then $\cE$ is not trivial. \end{theorem} We will give a slight generalization of this theorem below (see Theorem~\ref{Th:B}).
-Note that part~\eqref{thpr:LineA} follows from the fact that the trivial bundle is open in the moduli of $\bG_u$-bundles over $\P_u^1$ (see~\cite[Prop.~5.1]{FedorovPanin}).
-In fact, in this case even $\hat\cE$ is trivial.
-Part~\eqref{thpr:LineB} follows from~\cite[Th.~1.3]{PaninStavrovaVavilov}.
+\noindstep If $\bG$ is anisotropic at the generic point of $U$, and $\hat\cE_u$ is not a trivial $\bG_u$-bundle, then $\cE$ is not trivial. \end{theorem} \begin{proof} The theorem follows from more general Theorem~\ref{Th:B} below. \end{proof} \begin{remarks} \stepzero\noindstep The reader may ask what happens if $\bG$ is isotropic at the generic point of $U$ but anisotropic on $U$.
+This would contradict a conjecture, predicting that a principal bundle under a reductive group can be reduced to a parabolic subgroup over a regular local ring, if it can be reduced to this subgroup generically (cf.~the Grothendieck--Serre conjecture, Section~\ref{subsect:GrSerre}).
+To the best of my knowledge this conjecture belongs to Colliot--Th\'el\`ene.
+It follows from~\cite{OjangurenPanin2,PaninPetrovPurity}, that the conjecture holds for many simple groups schemes.

+\noindstep Note that part~\eqref{thpr:LineA} of the theorem follows from the fact that the trivial bundle is open in the moduli of $\bG_u$-bundles over $\P_u^1$ (see~\cite[Prop.~5.1]{FedorovPanin}).
+Part~\eqref{thpr:LineB} follows from~\cite[Thm.~1.3]{PaninStavrovaVavilov}.
 Part~\eqref{thpr:LineC} is one of the main results of this paper; it is proved below using the technique of affine Grassmannians.
-Let us note the following unexpected \begin{corollary} In the situation of the theorem assume that $\bG$ is anisotropic at the generic point of $U$.
-Then the following are equivalent